A legendary rock and roll icon who shot to fame after winning the “original X Factor” in the 60s, is set to make a special appearance in Dartford.

 “It was before The Beatles and everything came from America.”

-Jess, who was voted the country’s favourite singer in 1961, enjoyed chart-topping success with songs including Mystery Girl, Cherry Pie and This Pullover before forging a career on the West End and the silver screen.
+Jess, who was voted the country’s favourite singer in 1961, enjoyed chart-topping success with songs including Mystery Girl, Cherry Pie and This Pullover before forging a career on the West End and

 His latest film appearance in Telstar – The Movie, starring Kevin Spacey, sees him play Larry Parnes alongside former EastEnder Nigel Harman who actually plays a young Jess Conrad.